 A fissure is a painful disease.
-Plenty of people are suffering from fissure in India.
+Plenty of people are suffering from fissures in India.
 Nearly 20% of the population suffers from a fissure.
 It mainly consists of children and old people.
-In a study, 400 people were taken into account out of which 60 (15%) were diagnosed for anal fissure.
+In a study, 400 people were taken into account, out of which 60 (15%) were diagnosed with anal fissures.
 It means that around 1 in 350 adults in our total population is suffering from a fissure.
 Patients suffering from bleeding pain were included in the study.
-In a study that was carried out in the proctology clinic in Ludhiana, 8% of the patients were found to be affected with fissure.
+In a study that was carried out in the proctology clinic in Ludhiana, 8% of the patients were found to be affected by fissures.

-Out of the 60 patients, 40 of them belonged to the age group of 15-40 years, which justifies that the anal fissures are common in the younger and in middle-aged persons.
-The problem is that the muscles are toned in young and middle-aged people which resists the passage of the stool and it results in the formation of the fissure.
-Now, among the 60 patients for fissure in Ludhiana, 14 were vegetarian and 46 were on the mixed type of the diet.
+Out of the 60 patients, 40 of them belonged to the age group of 15-40 years, which justifies that anal fissures are common in younger and in middle-aged persons.
+The problem is that the muscles are toned in young and middle-aged people, which resists the passage of the stool and it results in the formation of the fissure.
+Now, among the 60 patients for fissure in Ludhiana, 14 were vegetarian and 46 were on a mixed type of diet.
 The main cause of the fissure is the low fiber diet intake.
-The people in Ludhiana don’t exercise much which is also another cause of the fissure.
-Moderate exercise like walking helps with the bowel movements and it limits the occurrence of large stools.
-Exercise will promote the blood flow in your body and having a poor blood flow is also the cause of fissure.
+The people in Ludhiana don’t exercise much, which is also another cause of the fissure.
+Moderate exercise like walking helps with bowel movements and it limits the occurrence of large stools.
+Exercise will promote the blood flow in your body, and having poor blood flow is also the cause of fissures.

 Seamless Fissure Surgery in Ludhiana

 If you are suffering from a fissure in Ludhiana, then you should consult a doctor as soon as possible.
-If you will not diagnose fissure in time then it will create a problem in the future and may become the reason for fissure.
+If you will not diagnose a fissure in time, then it will create a problem in the future and may become the reason for the fissure.
 Pristyn Care has tie-ups with many hospitals that are in Ludhiana.
-So, if you are residing in Ludhiana and looking for the most effective treatment of fissure, then Pristyn Care is the best place to be.
-The doctors at Pristyn Care have highly experience so people in Ludhiana can rest assured that they are in the best hands.
+So, if you are residing in Ludhiana and looking for the most effective treatment of fissures, then Pristyn Care is the best place to be.
+The doctors at Pristyn Care have high experience, so people in Ludhiana can rest assured that they are in the best hands.

 Here are a few simple tips that can help you relieve fissure itching: